joel1618/Collision/README.md

 # Collision

-Collision is a C# MVC 5 application written to consume real time flight position data, calculate a projected future position, and then collision test projected positions against each other in an attempt to find currently operating aircraft that are on a real time collision course with other currently operating aircraft.
+Collision is a C# MVC 5 application written to consume real time flight position data, calculate a projected future position, and then collision test, in a 3d space, the projected positions in an attempt to preemptively determine currently operating aircraft that are on a real time collision course with other currently operating aircraft.

 Prerequisites:
 <br/>1.
 Visual Studio 2015 Community Edition